 So, now let’s put all of those doubts, self critiquing, negative and disheartening thoughts aside and take a look at the opportunities that are available for us.
 Let’s find a way to do this, a solution for being able to do what we love no matter the circumstances.

 Become a revenue octopus

 Today there is a smörgåsbord of services that can help us create alternative and additional income - and still be working with something creative.
 It may mean that we can’t create patterns 100% of our days, but the variation can be a great thing as long as it’s balanced.

 A great strategy for a freelancer is to have multiple sources of income.
 When one stream of revenue is low one month, another may be increased.
 I’d like to think of my business as an octopus with several arms that I can use.

-With many income sources you become less vulnerable and it will also create a better platform for scaling your business, and by that I mean finding areas of your business where you can increase the volume, or number of sales in an almost explosive way.
+With many income sources you become less vulnerable and it will also create a better platform for scaling your business, and by that I mean finding areas of your business where you can increase the volume, or number of sales without putting more work into than with a lower volume.
 That’s how to make the big money nowadays.

 It’s a jungle out there